cursebreakers/rust_bucket/bucket/README.md

 ## Get started

-Clone the repo:
+1. Clone the repo:

 `git clone https://github.com/cursebreakers/rust_bucket.git`

-Add files to the bucket folder:
+2. Add files to the bucket folder:

-`mkdir -p bucket/hello && touch bucket/hello/hello.md && echo "# Hello, World!" > bucket/hello/hello.md`
+`cd rust_bucket && mkdir -p bucket/hello && touch bucket/hello/hello.md && echo "# Hello, World!" > bucket/hello/hello.md`

-Compile and run w/cargo:
+3. Compile and run w/cargo:

-`cd rust_bucket && cargo run`
+`cargo run`

-Your bucket will be accessible via [http://0.0.0.0:1111/index](http://0.0.0.0:1111/index). *(Use crtl+c to quit serving.)*
+Your bucket will be accessible via [http://0.0.0.0:1111/index](http://0.0.0.0:1111/index).
+It will also be accessible by any device connected to your local network at whatever your device's local IP is. *(Use crtl+c to quit serving.)*

 ---
 # Credits & Acknowledgements